HULKs/hulk/docs/setup/nao_image_and_sdk.md

 ./kas-container checkout meta-hulks/kas-project.yml
 ```

-The last step is to populate the working directory with the proprietary and not open source released software by aldebaran.
+The last step is to populate the working directory with the proprietary and closed source software by aldebaran.
 This mainly is LoLA and HAL for communication with the chestboard.
 We do **not** provide these binaries, but rather extract them from the `.opn` files shipped with the RoboCupper image.
-For HULKs members contact our dev-leads and for non HULKs members contact the RoboCup SPL Technical Committee to get this image.
+To get the Robocupper image, HULKs members can ask our dev-leads, and non HULKs members should contact the RoboCup SPL Technical Committee.

 To extract the necessary binaries we provide a helper script called `extract_binaries.sh`.
 This script mounts the file system contained in the OPN image, fetches all binaries from inside the RoboCupper image, and collects them in an archive for the upcoming build phase.